flutter/website/src/content/packages-and-plugins/swift-package-manager/for-app-developers.md

 ## How to remove Swift Package Manager integration

-To add Swift Package Manager integration, the Flutter CLI migrates your project.
+The Flutter CLI migrates your project to add Swift Package Manager integration.
 This migration updates your Xcode project to add Flutter plugin dependencies.

 To undo this migration: